Overview of OpenRail’s Technical Infrastructure #

 GitHub #

-For this GitHub organisation, we distribute permissions using Teams and a repository that follows a four-eyes and version-controlled paradigm.
+For this GitHub organization, we distribute permissions using Teams and a repository that follows a four-eyes and version-controlled paradigm.
 Please see the detailed document about Managing GitHub for guidance and details.

-In addition to the official GitHub organisation, there is an organisation for experimental and other projects which need a space for initial or temporary collaboration without being ready for an application as official project.
-It is the organisation OpenRail-Playground.
+In addition to the official GitHub organization, there is an organization for experimental and other projects which need a space for initial or temporary collaboration without being ready for an application as official project.
+It is the organization OpenRail-Playground.
 Permissions are controlled individually using the GitHub web interface.

 Uberspace #